-During the first year, fellows have intensive exposure to inpatient and outpatient gastroenterology, hepatology and nutrition.
-They develop skills in relevant procedures and are exposed to both liver and bowel transplantation and adult gastroenterology.
-In their second and third years, aside from weekly clinics, fellows focus on an academic research pursuit.
-They are expected to complete relevant course work and academic requirements for training and to prepare a research project from start to finish.
-During the fellowship, they are expected to present their work locally and are encouraged to present at national meetings.
-Fellows will develop the skills necessary to become independent academic pediatric gastroenterologists with active research programs.
+During the first year, our fellows have an intensive exposure to inpatient and outpatient gastroenterology, hepatology and nutrition.
+They develop procedural skills and are exposed to a wide variety of acute and chronic gastrointestinal diseases including intestinal rehabilitation, liver and bowel transplantation.
+In their second and third years, fellows focus almost exclusively on an academic research pursuit, allowing them to prepare a unique research project and see it through fruition.
+Fellows are encouraged and supported in presenting their research at national and international meetings.
+This training is focused on providing fellows the skills necessary to become independent academic pediatric gastroenterologists.

-Research opportunities for a training fellow are limitless.
-Within our division we are currently doing clinical research in transplantation, hepatitis and other hepatopathies, inflammatory bowel disease and abdominal pain, and basic research in hepatic metabolism.
-Collaborative researchers at our affiliate institutions in gastroenterology have active programs in hepatobiliary disease, hepatitis, inflammatory bowel disease, motility disorders, and the immunologic basis of gastrointestinal disease; they also do basic science research in the pathophysiological and biochemical basis of these diseases.
+With over $100 million of NIH funding to the University of Washington and the Fred Hutchinson Cancer Research Center, the research opportunities for our trainees are nearly limitless.
+Within our division we are currently doing clinical research in liver and small bowel transplantation, infectious hepatitis and other hepatopathies, inflammatory bowel disease, pancreatitis and abdominal pain along with basic science research in hepatic metabolism.
+Collaborative researchers at our affiliate institutions in gastroenterology have active programs in hepatobiliary disease, inflammatory bowel disease, motility disorders, and the immunologic basis of gastrointestinal disease; they also do basic science research in the pathophysiological and biochemical basis of these diseases.